-WORKERS' COMPENSATION PROGRAM
+WORKERS COMPENSATION PROGRAM

 The following chart shows the historical rates with and without the impact of refunds and assessments.
-The rates decreased (9.7%) this year, with the gross rate at \$5.71 and the net rate falling to \$4.90 due to net refunds of \$2,256,653 Factoring in the refunds and assessments, the net rate has dipped as low as \$2.04 per \$100 of payroll.
-Rates were relatively low and stable from FY 09/10 to FY 13/14, largely due to the last regulatory reforms, but they have been increasing since then due to increases in disability benefits, medical inflation, COVID-19 claims, and new fee schedules for related services.
+The rates decreased (5.2%) this year, with the gross rate at \$5.59 and the net rate falling to \$4.15 due to refunds.
+Due to the continued success of the program, members distributed \$2,256,653 out of the shared layer which caused the net rate to dip to \$4.15, the lowest net rate in the last decade.
+Rates have been relatively low and stable, largely due to the last regulatory reforms, but they have been increasing since then due to increases in disability benefits, medical inflation, COVID-19 claims, and new fee schedules for related services.